Skip to content

 🚌 Limousine Bus

-The Airport Limousine Bus runs from the terminals to fixed hotel and station points across the city.
-Shinjuku is around ¥1,400 and roughly 45 minutes; Tokyo Station is around ¥1,200 — both as of May 2026, verify the current fare at the ground-transport desk.
-The bus shares the road, so timing is less predictable than the train, but it drops you closer to a specific hotel without a transfer.
-Late-night services from Terminal 3 toward Shinjuku and Ikebukuro fill the gap between roughly midnight and 05:00 when the trains have stopped.
+The Airport Limousine Bus runs to fixed hotel and station points across the city.
+Shinjuku is around ¥1,400 and about 45 minutes; Tokyo Station is around ¥1,200 — both as of May 2026, verify current fares at the ground-transport desk on arrival.
+The bus shares road traffic, so timing is less predictable than the train, but it deposits you closer to a specific hotel without a platform change.
+Late-night services from Terminal 3 toward Shinjuku and Ikebukuro run between roughly midnight and 05:00 when trains have stopped.

 🚕 Taxi